 To withdraw from the college, a student must complete a withdrawal form available from the Student Development Office.
-If the student receives financial aid, he or she should notify the director of financial aid.
-Part-time students may withdraw by calling the registrar's office.
+If the student receives financial aid, he or she should notify the Director of Student Financial Services.
 A resident student may not reduce class load below 12 semester credit hours without approval by the Dean of Student Development.
 Since college housing is intended for full-time students, a student who drops below 12 credit hours must petition the Residence Life Office in order to remain in college housing.